ZillianGroup/zbuilder-all-in-one-image/DOCUMENTS/arch.md

 ## Envoy

-The entry of all requests, the configuration file is in [Envoy Config](../config/envoy/illa-unit-ingress.yaml)
+The entry of all requests, the configuration file is in [Envoy Config](../config/envoy/zweb-unit-ingress.yaml)

 ## Nginx

-Static file web server for illa-builder, the configuration file is in [Nginx Config](../config/nginx/illa-builder-frontend.conf)
+Static file web server for zweb-builder, the configuration file is in [Nginx Config](../config/nginx/zweb-builder-frontend.conf)

-## illa-builder
+## zweb-builder

-Static files for illa-builder front-end.
+Static files for zweb-builder front-end.

 ## builder-backend